-According to the Alaska’s 2015 Greenhouse Gas Inventory Report , over half of the state’s total greenhouse gas emissions are generated by the oil and gas industry.
-By statute, the state considers any non-emergency release of oil and gas, usually in the form of venting or flaring, in excess of one hour as potential “waste”.
-Thus, better enforcement of Alaska’s oil and gas waste rules has long been viewed as Alaska’s “low hanging fruit” for reducing the states greenhouse gas emissions.
+According to Alaska’s 2015 Greenhouse Gas Inventory Report , over half of the state’s total greenhouse gas emissions are generated by the oil and gas industry.
+By statute, the state considers any non-emergency release of oil and gas, usually in the form of venting or flaring, in excess of one hour as potential waste.
+Thus, better enforcement of Alaska’s oil and gas waste rules has long been viewed as Alaska’s “low hanging fruit” for reducing the state’s greenhouse gas emissions.

-In preparation for the hearing, Smith reviewed industry data obtained by AOGCC and identified 1,468 gas releases greater than 1 hour, in potential violation of Alaska’s waste rules ,.
-She and Ms. Troll explicitly asked the commissioners for an explanation of this large number of releases and to provide evidence of enforcement action.
+Alaska Climate Action Network's review of industry reports obtained from AOGCC prior to the hearing revealed 1,468 gas releases greater than 1 hour occurred between 2012-17, in potential violation of Alaska’s waste rules ,.
+Kate Troll explicitly asked the commissioners for an explanation of this large number of releases and to provide evidence of enforcement action.

-The group also filed an information request with AOGCC in order to investigate the facts behind the releases.
-Preliminary findings from the documents obtained show that between January 2012 and October 2018 industry flared or vented, on average 3,240 million cubic feet of gas per year.
-BP and Hilcorp were the biggest emitters (see Figure 1 below).
+In the interim, the group filed an information request with AOGCC in order to investigate the facts behind the releases.
+They found that between January 2012 and October 2018 industry flared or vented, on average 3,240,000 Mcf (thousand cubic feet) of gas per year.
+BP and Hilcorp were the biggest emitters.
+BP vented or flared 2,300,000 Mcf per year on average from its large North Slope operations and Hilcorp (with far fewer wells and infrastructure) vented or flared 400,000 Mcf per year on average between 2012 and 2019 (see Figure 1).

 Greenhouse Gas Emission Inventory, https://dec.alaska.gov/air/anpms/projects-reports/greenhouse-gas-inventory